To listen to a 7JAN17 podcast from The Woof Meow Show on this topic <Click Here>

 Avoid trainers who object to using food as a training reward.
 Food is an acceptable positive reinforcement training tool.
 Just like us, our dogs do things because there is something in it for them, usually food.
 Research demonstrates that with most dogs, food is a better reinforcer than play and touch.
 Praise typically has the lowest value as a reinforcer.
 If a trainer insists that dogs should work for praise only, ask him if you can take their classes for free if you tell him they are a wonderful trainer.
 You can be assured that praise will not work in that scenario.

 Ask to observe a training class before enrolling.
 Are the dogs and people having a good time?
 Talk with a few participants and see if they are comfortable with the trainer’s methods.
 If a trainer does not let you observe a class, don’t enroll.
+However, understand, that the trainer will focus on the students in the class as you observe.
+Any questions or comments should be directed towards the trainer after the class is completed.

 Check references.
 Ask area veterinarians, animal shelters and rescues, boarding kennels, daycares, and groomers whom they recommend for training, and why they recommend them.
 Check several references so that you know you are getting objective recommendations.